What one thing could you start doing, that would make a difference to your team?

 And it will help them think better.

 If you’re lucky, you work with people whom you admire and appreciate.
-Whether leading a team or engaging with colleagues, you probably are often impressed by the quality of people’s work, and all they achieve.
-You probably say “thank you” to people regularly, telling them you’re grateful for all they’ve done.
+Whether leading a team or engaging with colleagues, you may often be impressed by the quality of people’s work, and all they achieve.

+What difference could it make for them?
 What difference would it make for you?

 What might be stopping you from doing this?